• Editorial Board

 (for college and high school students)

-Staff Writer Leader:Alex
+Staff Writer Leader:Spencer

 Email:marketing.theglobalhorizon@gmail.com